AdobeDocs/workfront.en/help/classic/administration-and-setup/tips-tricks-and-troubleshooting/error-active-directory-user-cannot-log-in.md

 product-area: system-administration;user-management
 navigation-topic: tips-tricks-troubleshooting-setup-admin
 title: Error: Active Directory User Cannot Log In
 description: A single user or only a few users are unable to Login to Adobe Workfront.
-They are receiving the following error:
+They are receiving the following error - EDIT ME.
 ---

 # Error: Active Directory User Cannot Log In